peterdsharpe/AeroSandbox/README.md

 ## About
-AeroSandbox is a Python 3 package for playing around with aerodynamics ideas related to vortex lattice methods, coupled viscous/inviscid methods, reverse-mode automatic differentiation for fast gradient computation, and aircraft design optimization.
+A Python package for aircraft design optimization, strongly-coupled viscous/inviscid aerodynamics, and reverse-mode automatic differentiation for computing gradients of design variables.

 ![VLM1 Image](media/images/vlm1.png)